joewiz/joewiz.github.io/_drafts/a-turkelesque-introduction-to-exist-db-for-digital-research.md

 So, taking Bill's articles as inspiration, this will begin that companion series of articles, introducing eXist-db as a tool for text analysis.
 In this first entry, we'll install eXist-db.

-## Installing eXist-db

-Installing eXist-db is simple.
-Just [download the installer](http://exist-db.org/), run it (double-clicking on the file once the download is complete), and follow the installer's prompts.  eXist-db.org's article on [Getting Started](http://exist-db.org/exist/apps/doc/quickstart.xml) does a great job leading you through these steps.
-The Getting Started video on the homepage is also a great way to learn how to install the application ([Direct YouTube link](http://www.youtube.com/watch?v=xvMau2aHRDo#at=132)).

-## Looking ahead

-Next time, we'll upload text into eXist-db and perform basic text analysis.
+Next time, we'll install eXist-db and upload some text into eXist-db and perform basic text analysis.

 [^1]: See the first edition at [http://niche-canada.org/member-projects/programming-historian/ch1.html](niche-canada.org).
 Bill was also the author of the award winning [Digital History Hacks](http://digitalhistoryhacks.blogspot.com/) blog.